hongphinguyen/caravan-player/readme.md

 ```sh
 npm run resync
 ```
 And your new song will get updated.
+If you run into any trouble doing this, just reinstall Caravan.

 ### As of now, the beta Caravan Player supports two types of music player: